-Doug wasn’t satisfied with the company-first mentality of the global firms he spent 16 years working for.
-He opened his own financial firm so he would have the freedom to put his clients first, not a corporation.
-Now a Registered Investment Adviser (RIA), Doug is held to a fiduciary duty of care, which requires him, by law, to place the best interests of his clients above his own, a practice Doug wholeheartedly embraces.
+Doug wasn’t satisfied with the company-first mentality of the large firms he spent 16 years of his career working for.
+He opened his own financial firm in 2016 so he would have the freedom to put his clients first, not a corporation.
+Now a Registered Investment Adviser (RIA), Doug is held to a fiduciary duty of care, which requires him by law, to place the best interests of his clients above his own, a practice Doug wholeheartedly embraces.

-When Doug meets with clients, he asks a lot of questions.
-He listens carefully, not only to what clients say, but also to their emotions to make sure he understands their concerns, goals and objectives.
-He views his role as a steward who is entrusted to manage an extremely valuable part of his clients’ lives.
-He takes this responsibility seriously and has utmost commitment to his clients’ success.
+When Doug meets with clients, he begins by asking a lot of questions.
+He listens carefully, not just to what the clients say, but to the emotions behind their words to make sure he fully understands their concerns, goals and objectives.
+He views himself as a steward who is entrusted to manage an extremely valuable part of his clients’ lives (their #4).
+He takes this responsibility very seriously and has the utmost commitment to his clients’ success.

-Doug and his wife of over 25 years have five children.
-Familiar with facing life’s challenges, his children have been through cancer, life-threatening surgeries and autism, on top of the typical trials all families are confronted with.
-Through the tragedy and triumphs, Doug has become the person he is today: a success story about a man of faith, who is overwhelmed daily with gratitude of God’s grace.
+Doug and his high school sweetheart Dara have been married since 1993 and have been blessed with five children.
+Familiar with facing life’s challenges; his children have been through cancer, life-threatening surgeries and autism, in addition to the typical trials all families are confronted with.
+Doug's philosophy on life is to never ask why bad things happen to us, but to focus on how we respond to these inevitable challenges that we will all face throughout our lives.
+He and his Family did just that, and overcame together.
+Through these tragedies and triumphs, Doug has become the person that he is today: a success story about a man of faith, living his daily life with the gratitude of God’s grace.